rexrainbow/phaser3-rex-notes/docs/docs/shader.md

 - `key` : The key of the shader to use from the *shader cache*, or a [BaseShader instance](shader.md#baseshader).
 - `x`, `y` : Position.
 - `width`, `height` : Size.
 - `textures` : Optional array of texture keys to bind to the iChannel0, iChannel1, iChannel2, iChannel3 uniforms.

+!!! note
     Lots of shaders expect textures to be **power-of-two sized**.

 Add shader object from JSON